 The first step is to sign up for a free account at iffttt.com and connect the specific apps you want to use.
 Once you’ve done that, you can start building little programs called applets.
 Even beginners can put applets together, and IFTTT guides you through the whole process.
 In this situation, you’ll need an applet that responds to a trigger—say a ping from your fitness tracker that says you’ve hit your target—with a corresponding action—in this case, a tweet.

 8. Plan tweets ahead of time with Buffer

 Just because you plan to go on vacation doesn’t mean you want to neglect your Twitter account.
 So schedule your tweets in advance.
 Plenty of add-ons offer this service, but none match the polish and ease of use of Buffer.
 It can also pre-plan your Facebook and Instagram posts.

 Access Buffer as a web app or via its various browser extensions and phone apps.
 Once you link it to your Twitter account, you can queue up your tweets in a long list to go out on a schedule, or set certain tweets to go live at certain times.
 Buffer handles all the extras, such as embedded images, for you.

-On the free plan, you get one social media account and a queue of 10 scheduled posts.
-To plan further in advance, you’ll have to pony up $10 a month, which lets you schedule up to 100 posts for up to 10 separate social accounts.
+On the free plan, you get up to three social media accounts and a queue of 10 scheduled posts.
+To plan further in advance, you’ll have to pony up $5 a month per channel, which lets you schedule unlimited posts.

 9. Supercharge your interface with TweetDeck